 In certain cases, a physician may recommend that a student attend school on an intermittent basis due to a chronic medical or mental health condition.
 In such cases, the physician will indicate the attendance parameters based on the illness or injury of the student.
-Students receiving intermittent services must be absent a minimum of three consecutive days before HHB services will be provided, unless the student has a chronic illness requiring long-term intermittent services, such as sickle cell anemia.
+Students receiving intermittent services must be absent a minimum of three consecutive days a week, on three separate occurrences, before HHB services will be provided, unless the student has a chronic illness requiring long-term intermittent services.

-Students receiving intermittent HHB should attend school when the medical condition is not active.
+Students receiving intermittent HHB should attend school when the medical condition is tolerable.
 If students are recommended for intermittent HHB, but begin to miss extensive consecutive days of school, then the local school's HHB contact, or school nurse should reach out to the physician's office for more information.
-A meeting should be scheduled to re-evaluate the student's condition and update the Educational Service plan (ESP) in an official 504/IEP meeting.
-The school nurse and representative from the HHB Office should be invited to the meeting.
+A meeting should be scheduled to re-evaluate the student's condition and update the Educational Service Plan (ESP) in an official 504/IEP meeting.
+The school nurse and representative from the HHB Office can be invited to the meeting.